ZhgChg.Li

 lfs: false

-# If specified, checkout the specified branch; otherwise, use the default (current branch)
+# Checkout specified branch if provided, otherwise use default (current branch)

-# Since the on: schedule event can only run on the main branch, if we want to do Nightly Build or similar tasks, we need to specify the branch
+# on: schedule event only runs on main branch, so to do Nightly Build on master branch, specify here

 # e.g. on: schedule -> main branch, Nightly Build master branch